CS Dept. Lecture: Beth Veinott

 VR Huskies Research Exploration | Thurs.- Fri.
 Nov.
 12-13

-VR-Huskies is an active research project led by new faculty member, Assistant Professor Ricardo Eiris, Civil and Environmental Engineering, and sponsored by the College of Engineering.
+VR-Huskies is an active research project led by new faculty member, Assistant Professor Ricardo Eiris, Civil, Environmental, and Geospatial Engineering, and sponsored by the College of Engineering.
 It is a custom implementation of Mozilla Hubs®, an open-source platform which creates custom dynamic representations of information.
 Participants can enter the VR-Huskies site with minimal effort, interacting with up to 25 others as they explore the latest research developments in human centered computing at Michigan Tech.
 Registration is not required.
 VR Huskies is accessible on any device, including head-mounted displays, desktop computers, laptops, tablets, and mobile devices.